cflint/CFLint/README.md

 ### Global configuration

-The -config and -configfile options can be used to supply an XML-based global configuration file.
+The -configfile options can be used to replace the standard global configuration file.

----TO DO START
-I think this is about the approach described here: https://github.com/cflint/CFLint/wiki/Include-Exclude-Rules-Using-External-XML-File

-I have no idea how this works, Ryan, can you please chime in here?
----TO DO END
+The standard configuration is src/main/resources/cflint.definition.json.
+Normal usage of CFLint does not normally require replacing this file.

 ### Folder-based configuration